Rufford Abbey

 Rufford Abbey is a country estate in Rufford, Nottinghamshire, England, two miles (4 km) south of Ollerton.
-Originally a Cistercian abbey, it was converted to a country house in the 16th century after the Dissolution of the Monasteries.
+Originally a Cistercian abbey, it was converted to a country house in the 16th century after Henry VIII’s dissolution of the monasteries.
 Part of the house was demolished in the 20th century, but the remains, standing in 150 acres of park and woodland, are open to the public as Rufford Country Park.
 Part of the park is a local nature reserve.

+The remains of the house is owned by English Heritage and the country park is owned by Nottinghamshire County Council and managed by Parkwood Leisure.

 The house itself is constructed of rubble, brick, dressed stone and ashlar with ashlar dressings and plain tile roofs.

-It is Grade I listed and scheduled as an Ancient Monument.
+Amenities

+The park is open to visitors and has several cafés, gift and garden shops.
+It also has a range of activities.

 The Monastic Foundation

 The abbey itself was founded by Gilbert de Gant, on 12 July 1147, and populated with Cistercian monks from Rievaulx Abbey in Yorkshire.

 The English Pope, Adrian IV gave the blessing for the abbey in 1156, following which the abbey's lands expanded and the villagers of Cratley, Grimston, Rufford, and Inkersall were evicted.
 A new village of Wellow, just outside the estate housed some of the displaced people.